 Any other tasks should be carried out as and when you have the time.

 Check over fence posts and panels for signs of loosening or damage and replace/repair as necessary.

 Treat timber fences with a preservative.

 Similarly check timber outbuildings for signs of damage and treat accordingly.

-Week 12: Check over paths, drives and patio surfaces for signs of serious damage caused by winter weather, repair damage as necessary.
+Over the next few weeks check over paths, drives and patio surfaces for signs of serious damage caused by winter weather, repair damage as necessary.

 Clean stains and algae from paving and other hard surfaces with a chemical path and patio cleaner, alternatively use a pressure sprayer.

 Similarly clear paths, drives, bark chip surfaces of weeds, either by hand, or by applying chemicals.

 When applying weed-killers near edges of paths and drives, take care not to over spray chemicals on to lawn or borders, use a deflector sheet to keep chemicals within bounds.